A Collection of Pop Classics

 A Collection of Pop Classics is an album by American hardcore punk band Reagan Youth.
 It was released after the break-up of the band in 1989 and the suicide of lead singer Dave Rubinstein in 1993.
 The record is a compilation of the band's two studio albums, Volume 1 and Volume 2.
+The compilation was reissed in 2007 with the title Punk Rock New York, with one fewer song.